 - Clerk, Board of Directors, Westwood Land Trust, 2003-2006

-- Counsel for The Skating Club of Boston for its development of a three-rink, 179,000-square foot training and performance center in Norwood, Mass., including an Olympic-sized arena and training facilities designed in partnership with The Micheli Center For Sports Injury Prevention.
+- Counsel for The Skating Club of Boston in its development of a three-rink, 179,000-square foot state-of-the-art training and performance center in Norwood, Mass., including an Olympic-sized arena and training facilities designed in partnership with The Micheli Center For Sports Injury Prevention.
 CEO and Executive Director Doug Zeghibe said, “Gareth was thorough and efficient in providing counsel for all of our purchase and sale transactions.
 Having never bought or developed commercial property, we were new to the industry.
 He worked through the process with us and fully explained every situation.
 His services were detailed and complete, and delivered with a professionalism and perspective that were greatly appreciated.”

 Public Trust Doctrine/Waterways